aiidateam/aiida-core/docs/source/working_with_aiida/caching.rst

 Class level
 ...........

-Besides a on/off switch per profile, the ``.aiida/cache_config.yml`` provides control over caching at the level of specific calculation or data classes:
+Besides an on/off switch per profile, the ``.aiida/cache_config.yml`` provides control over caching at the level of specific calculation or data classes:

 .. code:: yaml